What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Flight Essentials – A Carry-On Packing List To Help You Travel Lighter

-You can find more tips on how to be comfortable on a long flight or overnight flight like this here.
+You can find more tips on how to be comfortable on a long flight or an overnight flight like this here.

 It never fails; as soon as you book a vacation, the dreaded packing thoughts set in.
 With more airlines doing away with their first-bag-flies-free policies, checking bags has become increasingly expensive.